electronicvisions/jaxsnn/README.md

 autograd and XLA functionality for high-performance machine learning research.

+## Installation

+We provide a pypi build of the software that lacks support for the BrainScaleS-2 neuromorphic hardware system.
+The usual `pip install jaxsnn` stuff should work, but YMMV.

 ## Building the Software

 The software builds upon existing libraries, such as